cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

 const client_secret = process.env.CLIENT_SECRET;
 ```

 When we enabled a custom consent page in [Cloudentity Authorization Platform](https://authz.cloudentity.io/) an application was created for us in the System workspace.
 This application has grant type `client credentials` and `Client Secret Basic` as the Token Endpoint Authentication Method.
-Using the `CLIENT_ID` and `CLIENT_SECRET` we prepare our token which will be used for getting an access token.
+Using `CLIENT_ID` and `CLIENT_SECRET` we prepare our token which will be used for getting an access token.
 ```
 const auth_token = Buffer.from(`${client_id}:${client_secret}`, 'utf-8').toString('base64');
 ```